 The generally well behaved results from each of the data scenarios were related to some key assumptions and choices.
-The strategic decision was made to construct the operating model population with the estimation method with similar assumptions concerning critical biological and fishery properties (e.g. stock-recruitment relationship) in order to focus on the role of data in the ability to monitor a rebuilding stock rather than the results created by various model misspecifications.
+The strategic decision was made to construct the operating model population with the estimation method with similar assumptions concerning critical biological and fishery properties (e.g. stock-recruitment relationship) to focus on the role of data in the ability to monitor a rebuilding stock rather than the results created by various model misspecifications.
 Additionally, simulating the messiness that is inherent in fisheries data through observation and process error alone is insufficient.
 The patterns and trends in real fisheries data are likely caused by highly complex processes that are not yet completely understood and hence difficult to recreate through simulation.
 The benefits of data quality and quantity is likely underestimated here relative to real-world assessments which require informative data to identify trends in biomass, population scale, biology, and recruitment.

 References